Azure-Samples/ms-identity-docs-code-java/cli-access-protected-api/README.md

 # 'Application (client) ID' of app registration in Azure portal - this value is a GUID
 client-id=value-here

-# 'Object ID' of app registration in Azure portal - this value is a GUID
+# 'Object ID' of app registration in Azure portal - this value is a GUID.
+This is used for the Graph API call, not for MSAL authentication.
 client-object-id=value-here

 # Client secret 'Value' (not its ID) from 'Client secrets' in app registration in Azure portal